 The US Centers for Disease Control and Prevention is recommending people wear face masks in public

 I’ve never seen anything like this in my lifetime.
-The novel coronavirus (COVID-19) pandemic affecting life as we know it.
+The novel coronavirus (COVID-19) pandemic disrupting life as we know it.

 It’s like someone hit the pause button and life suddenly came to a halt.
-All but the most essential stores are closed.
-Thousands of people are getting laid off work.
+All but the most essential stores are closed (now slowly reopening).
+Thousands of people are laid off work.
 There are record-high unemployment claims and strangely there’s no traffic on the 405 freeway in Los Angeles.

 So how do we prevent getting sick and slow the spread of infection?